 Wow if being pregnant wasn’t a crazy ride now you are ready to think about labor and birth.
+And you must have a labor and delivery kit for mom.
 Then comes the fourth trimester – postpartum.
 I like to call that the final trimester since people focus on the three trimesters of pregnancy, but postpartum is unfortunately usually unmentioned.
 And it is the most important to prepare for!

 I took a few classes at my hospital when we were preparing for our baby.
 I took a labor and delivery class, a breastfeeding class, and a baby CPR class.
 There wasn’t much of a new mommy care class, unfortunately.
 I made a birth plan, but had no plan for how to take care of myself and get back on my feet.